Date posted: January 23, 2013

 10) New life inside.
 And finally, a ‘small, sign-of-the-times eco-mini-trend’ from trendwatching.com refers to those products and services that give back by quite literally containing new life inside.
 Chopsticks that can be planted and grown, rather than discarded or recycled; pencils you can sprout when they become too short to use; and even plantable beer coasters.

 New year.
 New life.
 I’ll drink to that!

-- Y&R Strategy Director, Colwyn Elder has 17 years of experience in strategic planning, together with specific credentials in sustainability communications, social marketing, corporate social responsibility and cause-related marketing.
-Elder is a regular columnist for MarkLives on sustainability issues.
+Y&R strategy director Colwyn Elder (@colwynelder) has 17 years of experience in strategic planning, together with specific credentials in sustainability communications, social marketing, corporate social responsibility and cause-related marketing.
+She contributes the monthly “Green Sky Thinking” column on sustainability issues to MarkLives.